Novels and NovellasLinks and learning materials about English-language novels and novellas

 Anderson, Laurie Halse

-Speak, about a ninth grader robbed of her life and identity by a traumatic experience, is one of my favorite books to teach to late middle school or early high school students because it’s written in a compellingly insightful and sarcastic voice and because it’s a powerful tool for teaching empathy.
+Speak, about a ninth grader who struggles to recover after her life and sense of identity are destroyed by a traumatic act of violence, is one of my favorite books to teach to late middle school or early high school students because it’s written in a compellingly insightful and sarcastic voice and because it’s a powerful tool for teaching empathy.

 Fahrenheit 451 is a quirky but fascinating and prophetic book that I have enjoyed discussing with many of my students.
 It’s always an exciting moment for me as a teacher when they, after almost always struggling with Bradbury’s style and ideas initially, make a breakthrough in understanding and appreciating the power of the story.